 What You Will Need To Cook Our Grilled Jalapeno Pineapple Spareribs:

 Spareribs.
-For feeding a crowd, there’s no other choice when it comes to ribs.
-Spareribs are big and juicy, and when cooked correctly are falling off the bone perfectly.
+For feeding a crowd, there’s no other choice regarding ribs.
+Spareribs are big and juicy, and when cooked correctly, they fall off the bone perfectly.
 Naturally, my ribs of choice are Smithfield® Extra Tender Fresh Pork Spareribs.

 Extra Virgin Olive Oil.
-You can use any kind of cooking oil you prefer, but I like using EVOO because it imparts flavor and isn’t just a medium for the rest of the herbs and spices you use to flavor the meat.
+You can use any cooking oil you prefer, but I like EVOO because it imparts flavor and isn’t just a medium for the rest of the herbs and spices you use to flavor the meat.

-Coarse Sea Salt & Black Peppercorns.
+Coarse Sea Salt and Black Peppercorns.
 Well-seasoned meat often starts with the basics.
-I start seasoning the spareribs with a bit of coarse sea salt and freshly cracked black peppercorns.
+I season the spareribs with coarse sea salt and freshly cracked black peppercorns.

 Rib Rub.
-For this recipe, I used a brown sugar rib rub but use whatever kind of rib rub you want.
-I enjoy the sweetness of a brown sugar-based rib rub for this recipe because the brown sugar compliments the sweetness of the pineapple.
+For this recipe, I used a brown sugar rib rub, but you can use whatever kind you want.
+I enjoy the sweetness of a brown sugar-based rib rub because the brown sugar complements the sweetness of the pineapple.

 Pineapple.
-I mean, you can’t make our Grilled Jalapeno Pineapple Spareribs with one of the namesake ingredients, right?
-I recommend using canned pineapple rings in syrup because they’re the sweetest but use fresh or canned pineapple, whatever you have on hand.
+You can’t make our Grilled Jalapeno Pineapple Spareribs with one of the namesake ingredients, right?
+I recommend using canned pineapple rings in syrup because they’re the sweetest, but you can use fresh or canned pineapple, whatever you have on hand.

 Grilled Jalapeno Pineapple Spareribs